-The Housing Authority of the Town of Dover received capital fund improvement grant money during the year in the amount of \$10,114 as compared to \$94,671 for the previous year.
-There were capital expenditures in the amount of \$166,222, was used primarily for upgrade of apartment kitchen cabinets, replacement of carpet, and a new generator for the building.
+The Housing Authority of the Town of Dover received capital fund improvement grant money during the year in the amount of \$34,043 as compared to \$10,114 for the previous year.
+There were capital expenditures in the amount of \$155,247, was used primarily for replacement of carpet, and a new generator for the building.

 The Authority operating expenses cover a range of expenses.
-The largest expense was for Housing Assistance Payments representing 72% percent of total operating expenses.
-Administrative expenses accounted for 11% percent, tenant services accounted 1% percent, utilities expense accounted for 5% percent, maintenance expense accounted for 3% percent, other operating expenses accounted for 4% percent, and depreciation accounted for the remaining 4% of the total operating expenses.
+The largest expense was for Housing Assistance Payments representing 68% percent of total operating expenses.
+Administrative expenses accounted for 14% percent, tenant services accounted for less than 1% percent, utilities expense accounted for 4% percent, maintenance expense accounted for 3% percent, protective services accounted for less than 1%, other operating expenses accounted for 4% percent, and depreciation accounted for the remaining 5% of the total operating expenses.

-The Authority operating expenses exceeded its operating revenue resulting in a deficiency of revenue from operations in the amount of \$57,074 from operations as compared to excess expenses over revenue from operations of \$181,333 for the previous year.
-The key element for the decrease in deficit in comparison to the prior year is as follow:
+The Authority operating expenses exceeded its operating revenue resulting in a deficiency of revenue from operations in the amount of \$173,710 from operations as compared to excess expenses over revenue from operations of \$57,074 for the previous year.
+The key element for the increase in the deficit in comparison to the prior year is as follow:

-- The Authority experienced an increase in HUD operating grants in the amount of \$115,710, or 5% percent due to increased budgeting by HUD. - Other revenue decreased in the amount of \$33,610 mainly due to decreases in FSS escrow forfeitures. - The Housing Authority experienced decreases in the following expenses: - o Administrative decreased \$18,782 or 5% percent. - o Tenant Services decreased \$5,091 or 13% percent. - o Utilities decreased \$2,529 or 2% percent.
+- The Authority experienced a decrease in HUD operating grants in the amount of \$96,183, or 4% percent due to decrease budgeting by HUD. - Other revenue decreased in the amount of \$1,901 mainly due to decreases in FSS escrow forfeitures. - The Housing Authority experienced increases in the following expenses: - o Administrative expenses increased \$117,348 or 36% percent. - o Protective services increased \$5,212. - o Other operating expenses increased \$6,549 or 6% percent. - The Housing Authority experienced decreases in the following expenses: - o Tenant services decreased \$33,327 or 95% percent. - o Utilities decreased \$7,460 or 6% percent. - o Maintenance decreased \$2,100 or 2% percent. - o Housing Assistance Payments decreased \$98,239 or 5% percent.

-Total net cash provided by operating activities during the year was \$60,814.
-A full detail of this amount can be found on the Statement of Cash Flow on pages 21-22 of this report.
+Total net cash used by operating activities during the year was \$13,277.
+A full detail of this amount can be found on the Statement of Cash Flow on pages 20-21 of this report.

-Overall the Authority reported a decrease in unrestricted net position of \$376,949 or a decrease of 19% percent for an ending balance of \$582,250.
-Additional information on the Authority's unrestricted net position can be found in Note 20 to the financial statements, which is included in this report.
+Overall the Housing Authority of the Town of Dover operating results for September 30, 2016 reported a decrease in unrestricted net position of \$148,462 or 25% percent for an ending balance of \$433,788.
+A full detail of this account can be found in the Notes to the Financial Statements section Notes - 20.

-The following are financial highlights of significant items for a four year period of time ending on September 30, 2015:
+The following are financial highlights of significant items for a four year period of time ending on September 30, 2016: